TangentSnow/Fetch_ML_Assmt/README.md

 Get a prediction
 ```
-Enter a month (ex: January, November) into the text box and click predict
+Enter a month (ex: January, November...(no spaces) into the text box and click predict
 ```

 Stop container